devjannis/devjannis/README.md

 # 💫 DevJannis
-I'm a passionate developer currently learning and building projects for multiple Discord reselling servers.
-Always exploring new technologies and optimizing automation workflows.
+I'm an indie developer, building automation tools and digital solutions.
+I focus on automation, web scraping, and Discord bot development, especially for reselling and sneaker communities.
+My projects aim to optimize workflows, improve efficiency, and explore new technologies along the way. 🚀

 ---